Ownership of module marks and results

 - It is recommended as good practice for the module leader to provide information to Boards of Examiners on absence from examinations - but this is supplementary information to the main mark grid.

-- As the mark of 0 relates only to the missed component of assessment, it is not possible to distinguish - on the basis of the mark alone - an absence from examination.
+- As the mark of 0 relates only to the missed component or element of assessment, it is not possible to distinguish - on the basis of the mark alone - an absence from examination.

 - The final mark produced for a module is the one that must appear on the transcript, even if this is a low mark that is treated appropriately for the purposes of a degree-classification calculation (by decision of the Board on the basis of a recommendation from the PEC Committee).
 Any explanation can, of course, be given to the student by word of mouth, and incorporated in a reference.